ajdawson/eofs/doc/index.rst

 Package description
 ===================

-`eofs` is a Python package for EOF analysis of spatial-temporal data, some of its key features are:
+`eofs` is a Python package for EOF analysis of spatial-temporal data.
+Using EOFs (empirical orthogonal functions) is a common technique to decompose a signal varying in time and space into a form that is easier to interpret in terms of spatial and temporal variance.
+Some of the key features of `eofs` are:

 * **Suitable for large data sets:** computationally efficient for the large output data sets of modern climate models.
 * **Transparent handling of missing values:** missing values are removed automatically during computations and placed back into output fields.